benjamin-githubprofile/StockMarketPrediction/README.md

 - Data Cleaning: Removing unnecessary columns, handling missing values.
 - Data Transformation: Converting data into a suitable format for analysis (e.g., formatting dates).
 - Visualization: Plotting various aspects of the stock data for insights.
+   - **Time Series Plot**: Displaying the stock's closing price over time, which helps in identifying the overall trend and any seasonal patterns.
+   - **Volume Traded Plot**: Showcasing the volume of stocks traded over time, indicating the market activity levels.
+   - **Moving Averages**: Calculating and plotting short-term and long-term moving averages to smooth out price trends and identify momentum.
+   - **Price Distribution**: Using histograms and box plots to understand the distribution of stock prices and identify any outliers.
+   - **Correlation Heatmap**: Analyzing the correlation between different stock attributes (like open, close, high, low) to understand their relationships.
+   - **Candlestick Charts**: For more detailed analysis, showing the opening, closing, high, and low prices within specific time frames.

 ### LSTM Model
 - The LSTM notebook focuses on building and training an LSTM model, known for its effectiveness in handling time-series data.